 It takes about 45 minutes or so.
 Once it’s roasted you can squeeze the garlic right out.
 There’s only half a head of garlic in this soup so save the other half to spread on crackers or fresh French Baguette.

 I usually base my recipes to have about 900 ml of broth which is the amount in a carton.
 Homemade is awesome too so if you have some, use somewhere between 3 1/2 and 4 cups.
-I like to use homemade if possible but I know most people don’t have some in their freezer.
-This soup was made with half chicken and half vegetable broth but you can use all of either.
-And keep in mind the amount of salt you use depends on the sodium content in the broth you use.
-So always taste as you go and taste at the end after the potatoes are cooked because they tend to absorb a lotof the salt.
+Keep in mind the amount of salt you use depends on the sodium content in the broth.
+So always taste as you go and taste at the end after the potatoes are cooked because they tend to absorb a lot of the salt.

 Remember to buy (or pick) about a pound of asparagus because you will lose some to trimming.
 The best way to prepare asparagus is to snap off the bottoms.
 They will break off exactly where the ends have turned “woody” which happens in time after being cut.
 And later in the season the ends do get a bit tough even before cutting.
-If you have super fresh asparagus you don’t need to worry about it but you can cut a tiny bit off just to make sure.
-So for 3/4 of a pound in total, approximately 20-25 stalks depending on the size, or about 3 cups when chopped.
+So for 3/4 of a pound in total, start with a full pound.

 Stir in freshly grated Parmesan cheese.
 The real stuff, not the dry sawdust-like substance.
 For a vegan version just omit the cheese.
 Taste and season with more salt if necessary.

-You can finish this soup by drizzling a bit of sour cream or yogurt thinned with some milk.
-And a few green onions if you like.
+Garnish with a few green onions if you like.
 Chives would work too.
-And pepper.
-It’s totally up to you!
+And cracked black pepper.

 Here’s the recipe: